MSDuncan82/rst-resume/my_resume.rst

 Galvanize Inc. | Denver, CO

-* Performed lectures and helped students in the Data Science Immersive (DSI) and with Python
+* Performed lectures and helped students in the Data Science Immersive (DSI) with Python, SQL, Docker, Bash, and other data science technologies

 |